-Having a screen that can flip up or all the way around to face you is a huge benefit for vlogging, allowing you to monitor your recording and ensure you're always in frame.
-That said, there are tons of different camera options out there, and there's no single best vlogging camera.
-Choosing a camera that fits your budget, ergonomic preferences, shooting habits, and the type of content you'd like to create is most important in finding the best vlogging camera with flip screen capability.
+Having a screen that can flip all the way around to face you is a huge benefit for vlogging, allowing you to monitor your recording and ensure you stay in frame and in focus.
+That said, there are a ton of camera options out there, and there's no single best vlogging camera.
+The most important thing is choosing a camera that fits your budget, ergonomic preferences, and the type of content you'd like to create.

 May 06, 2022: Removed the Canon EOS Rebel SL3 and added the Olympus OM-D E-M5 Mark III as a 'More Portable Alternative' to the Fujifilm X-S10.